MicrosoftDocs/fabric-docs/docs/workload-development-kit/auth-guidelines.md

+---
+title: Overview of Fabric Workload authentication guidelines & deep dive
+description: This article describes important concepts and guidelines when working with authentication in Fabric workloads
+author: ramizsha
+ms.author: rashahoc
+ms.topic: best-practice
+ms.date: 03/11/2024
+#customer intent: As a developer, I want to understand what are the best practices when working with authentication to grant users the optimal experience.
+---

 # Workload authentication guidelines & deep dive

-Before we get familiar with guidelines on how to work with authentication when building workloads, please make sure you went over [Authentication overview](https://learn.microsoft.com/en-us/fabric/workload-development-kit/authentication-concept) & [Authentication setup](https://learn.microsoft.com/en-us/fabric/workload-development-kit/authentication-tutorial).
+Before we get familiar with guidelines on how to work with authentication when building workloads, please make sure you went over [Authentication overview](./authentication-concept.md) & [Authentication setup](./authentication-tutorial.md).

 Let's go over some concepts before we talk about Working with tokens & consents: